Looking for PPP funding? Apply for your first or second PPP loan here.

 Bank of America, on the other hand, only has two options:

-1. Bank of America Business Fundamentals Checking
+1. Bank of America Business Advantage Fundamentals Checking

-2. Bank of America Business Advantage Checking
+2. Bank of America Business Advantage Relationship Checking

-Both the Chase Business Complete Checking and Bank of America Business Fundamentals Checking accounts are designed for small and growing businesses, whereas the Chase Performance and Bank of America Advantage are both a level up—for businesses that need a little more and can afford higher monthly fees.
+Both the Chase Business Complete Banking and Bank of America Business Advantage Fundamentals Checking accounts are designed for small and growing businesses, whereas the Chase Performance and Bank of America Advantage Relationship are both a level up—for businesses that need a little more and can afford higher monthly fees.
 Finally, the Chase Platinum account is made for larger businesses that make a significant number of transactions and deposits each month.

 Chase vs. Bank of America Basic Checking Accounts